bpp/bpp-manual/bpp-4-manual.md

 Using the Command Line {#commandline}
 ----------------------

-[BPP]{.smallcaps} is a command-line program, so the preferred way of running it is to open a terminal application and execute the program from the terminal command line, rather than double-clicking on the executable file in your file explorer.
+BPP is a command-line program, so the preferred way of running it is to open a terminal application and execute the program from the terminal command line, rather than double-clicking on the executable file in your file explorer.
 If you have not used the command